Eppo-exp/eppo-docs/docs/experiments/experiment-reports.md

 ### Adding Cards and Blocks
 Cards allow you to further customize your experiment report.
 Each card acts like a page where you can add text and experiment blocks.
 If you are familiar with Notion, Eppo reports uses a similar pattern with the page and block model.
 This includes using the slash (/) command to open up the menu to select from available blocks.
-Alternativey, you can add blocks by clicking on the plus icon when hovering over an existing block.
+Alternatively, you can add blocks by clicking on the plus icon when hovering over an existing block.

 ![Adding Blocks](/img/experiments/reports/adding-metric-block.gif)